English as a Foreign Language

 - Grammar: EFL 081, 082, 083, 084

 Levels 1, 2, and 3 (081, 082, and 083) cover basic word forms and verb tenses and usage.

 Level 4 (084) covers noun, adjective, and adverb clauses and sentence structure.

 Coursework presents increasingly higher-level vocabulary and reading passages.

 - Composition: EFL 091, 092, 093, 094, 095

 Coursework moves from basic sentences to paragraphs to a five-paragraph essay (094) and a research paper (095).

 Structure and Costs

 - Semesters are 16 weeks long.
 Classes meet for one hour daily, Monday through Friday.
-Fall semester runs August to December; spring semester runs January to May.
+Fall semester runs from August to December; the spring semester runs from January to May.

-- Summer term is eight (8) weeks long.
+- Summer term is ten (10) long.
 Classes meet for one and a half hours daily, Monday through Thursday.
-Summer term runs May to July.
+Summer term runs from May to July.

 - EFL courses provide five (5) credit hours each.
 Cost-per-credit-hour for EFL is the same as for any curriculum course at Wake Tech.
 [Tuition Fees and Costs..]